-Creating an "illness" mindset (this is surprisingly one of the key recovery factors – whether or not you believe that you can get better)
+Creating an "illness" mindset (surprisingly a key recovery factor: whether or not you believe that you can get better)

-Instead of cashing in those sick days, getting a prompt exam and chiropractic treatment, combined with a customized program of lower back exercises specific to your situation will shorten your down time and get you up and running as fast as possible.
+Instead of cashing in those sick days, getting a prompt exam and chiropractic treatment—combined with customized exercises specific to your situation—will shorten your down time and get you up and running as fast as possible!

 Myth #4: Severe or long-term pain indicates I need back surgery for my back problems.

 FACT: Only a tiny proportion of people with low back pain require surgery.
 Once again, a simple clinical examination is usually sufficient to identify those people with low back pain who should be referred to a surgeon.
 On average, the long-term results for spinal surgery are no better than with conservative interventions, and the risks are significantly higher.
 Most people can be helped with the conservative care we offer at Synergy Chiropractic & Bodywork: identifying pain triggers, receiving chiropractic adjustments, staying active and building strength, and learning how to move and sit safely while recovering recovering.

 Myth #5: I just need to do more Yoga or Pilates